NicoJuicy/LearnML/ml/data_prep.md

 2. We normalize the training set only (fit_transform).

 3. We normalize the validation and test sets using the normalization factors from train set (transform).

+> Instead of discarding the allocated test data after model training and evaluation, it is a good idea to retrain a classifier on the entire dataset for optimal performance.

 ----------